Renee Gladman: Life and career

-Gladman is a graduate of Vassar College (BA, 1993), and studied poetics at the New College of California (MA, 2006).
+Gladman is a graduate of Vassar College (AB, 1993), and studied poetics at the New College of California (MA, 2006).
 She taught creative writing at Brown University from 2006 to 2014, served as a fellow at the Radcliffe Institute for Advanced Study at Harvard, and was a 2016 Image Text fellow at Ithaca College.
 Her writing is associated with the New Narrative movement, characterized by writing that "tests the potential of the sentence with map-making precision and curiosity."
 In 2016 she was awarded a Foundation for Contemporary Arts Grant to Artists, which supported the 2017 publication of Prose Architectures.
 Wesleyan University's Ezra and Cecile Zilkha Gallery showed her first solo exhibition, The Dreams of Sentences, in the fall of 2022; Artists Space showed another solo show, Narratives of Magnitude, in the spring of 2023.

 As a publisher, Gladman has been responsible for the zine Clamour (1996-1999), the Leroy Chapbook series (1999-2003), and the Leon Works press, a perfect bound series of books for experimental prose (2005–present).

 Prizes

-Gladman has been the recipient of numerous literary prizes, fellowships, and awards, including a 2016 Foundation for Contemporary Arts Grant and a 2017 Lannan Foundation Writing Residency in Marfa, TX.
+Gladman has been the recipient of numerous literary prizes, fellowships, and awards, including a 2016 Foundation for Contemporary Arts Grant and a 2017 Lannan Foundation Writing Residency in Marfa, Texas.
+Her work of creative nonfiction Calamities won the 2017 CLMP Firecracker Award.
 In March 2021 she was awarded the Windham–Campbell Literature Prize for fiction.
+In 2023, Plans for Sentences was a finalist for the Hurston/Wright Legacy Award for Poetry.